 Furthermore, the industry is becoming more consolidated, increasing PBMs’ bargaining power by stifling competition.
 Many mergers and acquisitions during the 2000s have resulted in three PBMs controlling about 80 percent of the market.3 In 2022, the FTC declined to investigate PMB actions, leaving the industry to continue its practices, without federal antitrust oversight.4

-PBMs typically do not have a fiduciary obligation to prioritize a plan sponsor client’s best interest.
+PBMs typically do not have a fiduciary obligation to prioritize a health plan beneficiary’s best interest.
 A fiduciary duty is the legal obligation of one party to act in the best interest of another, for example, the best interest of the consumer.
 Health plans and PBMs are regulated either by state insurance regulators or the U.S. Department of Labor (DOL).
-Courts have uniformly ruled that the Employee Retirement Income Security Act (ERISA), a law overseen by the DOL to set minimum standards for most voluntarily established pension and health plans to provide protections for enrollees, does not apply to PBMs.
+Courts have uniformly ruled that the Employee Retirement Income Security Act (ERISA), a law overseen by the DOL to set minimum standards for most voluntarily established pension and health plans to provide protections for enrollees, does not apply to PBMs.5

-A study commissioned by the Ohio Department of Medicaid1 found that that PBMs were engaging in “spread pricing" a practice where PBMs pocket the difference between what they bill to the payer for medications and what they pay the pharmacy to dispense drugs.
-The report2 showed that the spread represented an 8.8 percent difference between what was billed to managed care plans and paid to pharmacies in the state.
+A study commissioned by the Ohio Department of Medicaid found that PBMs were engaging in “spread pricing,” a practice where PBMs charge health plans and employers a higher price than what they actually pay pharmacies for the drugs, and pocket the difference.6 The report showed that there was an 8.8 percent difference between what was billed to managed care plans and paid to pharmacies in the state.7

 Conversely, an Altarum study found that rebates negotiated by PBMs benefitted both consumers and payers–lowering government costs and contributing to lower premiums.
 Medicare Part D plans achieved larger rebates than private plans.
-However, authors noted that PBMs have gained financially from the rebate system, earing approximately $11 billion in profits in 2016.
+However, the authors noted that PBMs have gained financially from the rebate system, earning approximately $11 billion in profits in 2016.8